× About Services Clients Contact

 2) Gramin Samasya Samadhan

 This is an NGO that works to identify and solve rural problems, especially those related to roads, drainage, streets, and other basic infrastructure.
+It works closely with local government authorities to ensure that villages receive the necessary support and development they deserve.

 Both of these centers are led by President Sushma Rani, who is deeply dedicated to social welfare and rural upliftment.